 Table 8 shows the International Neuroblastoma Risk Group (INRG) classification schema for very low-risk or low-risk neuroblastoma used in current COG studies, including the ANBL1232 (NCT02176967) study for low-risk and intermediate-risk patients.

 (Refer to the Treatment of Stage 4S Neuroblastoma section of this summary for more information about the treatment of patients with stage 4S neuroblastoma.)

 For patients with localized disease that appears to be resectable (either based on the absence of image-defined risk factors [L1] or on the surgeon's expertise), the tumor should be resected by an experienced surgeon.
 If the biology is confirmed to be favorable, residual disease after surgery is not considered a risk factor for relapse and chemotherapy is not indicated.
-Several studies have shown that patients with favorable biology and residual disease have excellent outcomes, with event-free survival (EFS) exceeding 90% and overall survival (OS) ranging from 99% to 100%.[2,3] Some patients with presumed neuroblastoma have been observed without biopsy; this strategy is being studied further by the COG in the ANBL1232 (NCT02176967) trial.[4,5]
+Several studies have shown that patients with favorable biology and residual disease have excellent outcomes, with event-free survival (EFS) rates exceeding 90% and overall survival (OS) rates ranging from 99% to 100%.[2,3] Some patients with presumed neuroblastoma have been observed without biopsy.
+The COG is studying this strategy further in the ANBL1232 (NCT02176967) trial.[4,5]

 Treatment options for low-risk neuroblastoma include the following:

 Surgery followed by observation

 Treatment for patients categorized as low risk may be surgery alone.
 (Refer to Table 6 for more information.)

 Observation without biopsy has been used to treat perinatal neuroblastoma with small adrenal tumors.